 3. The EVO has a habbit of the taillight cluster steaming up with condensation, this is quite common due to the seal failing.
 A solution is to drill a small hole in the base of the lamp to allow the air to circulate (see fixing solution on the “abarth punto collective facebook”

-4. With the APE is is very important that it has a good service history and imperative that it has been serviced with the correct oil Selina 5w 40 as the Multiair unit is very sensitive to the correct grade oil.
+4. With the APE is is very important that it has a good service history and imperative that it has been serviced with the correct oil Selina 5w 40 or a good quality alternative, as long as it is 5w 40. as the Multiair unit is very sensitive to the correct grade oil.

 check the scuttle seal